| Title: | Simplifies Plotting Data Inside Databases |

 resolution |

-The number of bins created by variable.
-The highest the number, the more records can be potentially imported from the sourd |
+The number of bins created per variable.
+The higher the number, the more records will be imported from the source |

 complete |